docs / getting-started / installation

 Copy to your agent

-Paste this into your coding agent (Claude Code, Cursor, Codex, etc.):
+Paste this into your coding agent (Claude Code, Codex CLI, or Pi):

-Set up opentraces in this project for trace collection.
+Set up opentraces on this machine for agent trace collection.

 Step 1 - Install or update: